amer/resinfra/README.md

 2. Today, I want to move forward on getting a better understanding of the entire architecture together with the team.
 3. I am still not entirely sure to what extend we need to run analytics on top of our monitoring solution and if our current design decisions could cope with such a requirement.

+### Tim
+1. Yesterday, I had a call with Julian and we fixed his ansible problem.
+Also I created machines with the most recent debian image on aws and azure.
+2. Today, I'll continue with the most recent image for hcloud, and combine the three into my branch.
+Also add documentation to it.
+3. No blocker, but we could talk about using one playbook to ensure that versions of specific software are the same.
+Depends on if we need that granular control.

 ## 01.12.2020

 ### Johann